 Lort Smith is a not-for-profit organisation that receives no ongoing government funding and relies heavily on generous donations from the public.
 We have Deductible Gift Recipient (DGR) status, meaning all donations of $2 and over are tax deductible.

-Lort Smith is an iconic institution that has been serving the people and animals of Melbourne and beyond for more than 80 years.
+Lort Smith is an iconic institution that has been serving the people and animals of Melbourne since 1936.
 We have helped more than one million animals and ensured that quality veterinary care and the opportunity to share in the human–animal bond are accessible to all.